Find a Qualified Attorney Near You

 Are There Special Considerations for Cases of Withholding of Removal and Asylees?

 Yes.
 Those undergoing withholding of removal or asylees may have unique conditions of EWI.
-In assessing cases that involve these people, the Board of Immigration Appeals (BIA) or an immigration judge is sometimes involved.
+In assessing cases involving these people, the Board of Immigration Appeals (BIA) or an immigration judge is sometimes involved.

 Withholding of Removal